 Now that the sun is out, the temperatures are rising, and the days are longer, it's no surprise that everyone wants to hit the beach ASAP.
-And while everyone talks about food you shouldn't eat before going swimming, there's actually a list of off-limit foods for the beach, in general.
+And while everyone talks about the food you shouldn't eat before going swimming, there's actually a list of off-limit foods that aren't suitable for the beach, in general.

-Sure, summer and a burger go together like June and Orange is the New Black, but eating one at the beach could make you feel extra hot—and not in that sexy way.
-Research shows that the high protein and fats found in beef make it harder for your body to digest, so it has to use more energy.
+Sure, summer and a burger go together like nothing else, but eating one at the beach could make you feel extra hot—and not in a good way.
+Research shows that the high protein and fats found in beef make it harder for your body to digest so it has to use more energy.
 The result?
-A spike in body temperature making the heat feel more unbearable.
-Instead, get creative and try these 21 Grill Recipes That Aren't Burgers.
+A spike in body temperature, which can make the summer heat feel even more unbearable.

-Sure, all chips are hard to put down, but none is more addictive than Doritos.
+Sure, all chips are hard to put down, but none are more addictive than Doritos.
 The reason?
-Its recipe was specially designed so that no single flavor overpowers another.
+The recipe was specially designed so that no single flavor overpowers another.
 And when foods lack a dominant flavor, people are less apt to feel full—and, in turn, consume more, say researchers.

 Also, according to a study in Gut, "Coffee has been shown to promote the release of gastrin, which can increase colonic spike and motor activity."
 Translation: You'll need to hit the bathroom to have a "bm," as mom used to call it.
 It's just one of the 25 Things that Happen to Your Body When You Drink Coffee.

 There's nothing like relaxing at the beach with a frozen drink in your hand, right?
 Well, whether it's a piña colada or a strawberry daiquiri, those fruity drinks offer zero nutritional value whatsoever.
 Instead, they're sugar bombs that will cause your energy levels to spike and crash, possibly give you a headache, and definitely leave you with a bloated stomach.

 Corn by itself might not be at the top of your beach day grocery list, but there's a good chance it can make its way into a salad or dip.
 The problem?
 This fiber-rich vegetable may be the source of your ballooning midsection that you worked so hard to deflate before a beach day.

 Cruciferous vegetables like kale, cabbage, broccoli, and cauliflower are great sources of vitamin C and satiating fiber, but they can also make you bloated and gassy.
-And who want's to feel like that at the beach?
+And who wants to feel like that at the beach?
 Save these 17 Ways to Use Cauliflower for another time!

 Reconsider that deli sandwich for a beachside lunch.
 A standard serving of deli meat packs up to 790 milligrams of sodium—a third of the daily recommended intake.
-Now consider that most people pile their bread with far more meat than what's considered to be "standard."
-And processed cheese isn't much better.
+Now, consider that most people pile their bread with far more meat than what's considered to be "standard," and processed cheese isn't much better.
 Some varieties, like feta, carry 400 milligrams of salt in a quarter-cup serving.

 Sodas and Other Sweetened Beverages